whardier/bogomip/2013/10/28/rtd.rst

 figure out how to set a **parent** page to some degree.
 We'll see how well that works out.

-Also will need to add back in `Disqus`_ comments which won't be that difficult..
-I already have code for sphinx for that.

 Comments
 --------